Calycophyllum spruceanum: Description

-A tree can grow up to a height of 30 meters.

-During the summer months, it produces an abundance of white, aromatic flowers, which are followed by elongated seed pods with 3-5 seeds inside.

-Its bark is shed periodically to avoid lichens, fungi, epiphytes and lianas.
+A tree can grow to a height of 15–27 m.
+Its flowers are in cymes which are densely packed.
+At first the inflorescences are totally enclosed by the bracts.
+When they emerge, the flowers are white and 6–7 millimeters long with spreading lobes.
+The fruit is an oblong capsule 8–11 millimeters long and densely covered with hairs pressed to the surface.

 Once or twice a year, it sheds off its bark entirely.
 The smooth green bark underneath is somewhat like a sunburnt human.
 The older the tree, the more of its bark will be unpeeled, creeping up its trunk.
 It grows white or green flowers between March and April.
-It fruits between July and November, seeds are dispersed by the wind and water.
+It fruits between July and November and the seeds are dispersed by the wind and water.
 Its wood is used for parquet.

 Uses

 The dried bark is used to treat fungus on the skin.
 Used also as an antidiabetic and for eye infections.
 This tree avoids lichens, fungi, epiphytes and lianas, by getting rid of its bark.

 The plants grows extremely fast, within eight years.
 The wood is often cut for lumber.